Rambo: The Force of Freedom: Production

 Rambo: The Force of Freedom was produced by Ruby-Spears Enterprises.

 Reviewers have said that Rambo: The Force of Freedom was obviously inspired by the success of G.I.
 Joe: A Real American Hero (1983–86), Sergio Pereira of Comic Book Resources noting the similarities between S.A.V.A.G.E. and COBRA, and between Colonel Trautman and General Hawk.
 According to a 1987 interview with Doug Thompson of the Toy Manufactures of America, the Coleco company spent $15 million on the show.

 While some have alleged that the show used child psychologists who recommended that the cartoon not make any references to Vietnam, POWs, or Rambo's experiences in 1982's First Blood and 1985's Rambo: First Blood Part II, the show's head writer, Michael Chain, denies this and instead states that his previous experience in producing children's programming led him to make sure that Rambo would not "have an adverse effect on the psyche of children".

 Chain was chosen for the series in part because of his background in martial arts and weapons, and except when promoting a specific toy, he always used real weapons in the show's stories.
 Fictional countries and back-stories are featured, some of them echoing historical or current events.
 In order to meet Federal Communications Commission decency standards and make the series viewable for children, the violence level was significantly reduced compared to the films.

 The voice acting was always recorded as an ensemble, with all the cast members for each episode recording their parts together.

-Neither Rambo's creator David Morrell nor the actor and screenwriter Sylvester Stallone was involved in the production.
+Neither Rambo's creator David Morrell nor the actor and screenwriter Sylvester Stallone were involved in the production.
 Though Morrell spoke positively about the show, especially its usage of Jerry Goldsmith's music from the Rambo films, Stallone was annoyed and embarrassed that Rambo was used as a cartoon character, saying that Rambo was not appropriate for children.